Logo

 11. Reupholster furniture

 Most people reupholstering furniture couldn’t possibly be a do-it-yourself project.
-But Ana Verdi, a designer at Thompson Fine Home Renovation, says “anything with straight lines” can be easily reupholstered without professional help.
+Ana Verdi, a designer at Thompson Fine Home Renovation, says “anything with straight lines” can be easily reupholstered without professional help.
 In fact, the fanciest tool you’ll need is a staple gun, and there are tons of tutorials to get you started.

 12. Silence a squeaky door hinge